Cassie818/Viral-mut/README.md

 ## References

+1. Rives, Alexander, et al. "Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences."
+Proceedings of the national academy of sciences 118.15 (2021): e2016239118.
+2. Lin, Zeming, et al. "Evolutionary-scale prediction of atomic-level protein structure with a language model."
+Science 379.6637 (2023): 1123-1130.
+3. Outeiral, Carlos, and Charlotte M. Deane.
+"Codon language embeddings provide strong signals for use in protein engineering."
+Nature Machine Intelligence 6.2 (2024): 170-179.
-1. Meier, J. et al. Language models enable zero-shot prediction of the effects of mutations on protein function. *NeurIPS* 34, 29287-29303 (2021).
+4. Meier, Joshua, et al. "Language models enable zero-shot prediction of the effects of mutations on protein function."
+Advances in neural information processing systems 34 (2021): 29287-29303.
-2. Outeiral, C. and Deane, C.M.
-Codon language embeddings provide strong signals for use in protein engineering. *Nature Machine Intelligence* 6, 170-179 (2024).
-3. Lin, Z. et al. Evolutionary-scale prediction of atomic-level protein structure with a language model. *Science* 379, 1123-1130 (2023).